UH Senior Happenings

 Senior Happenings, sponsored by the city of University Heights, are open to all senior citizens.
 Events take place on Thursdays at 2 p.m. at the University Heights Library.
 To receive the monthly schedule by e-mail, call 216-932-7800, ext.
 205, or send an e-mail to email@example.com.

-Oct.
-25: Rachel Kribbs, director of community programming at the Cleveland Institute of Music, will be accompanied by some of the school's gifted instrumentalists and vocalists.
-She recently welcomed a new member to the family—born and destined to be a great musician.
+Feb.
+28: Rachel Kribbs, director of community partnerships at the Cleveland Institute of Music, will be accompanied by some of the school's gifted instrumentalists and vocalists.

 Kim Sergio Inglis

-Kim Sergio Inglis is editor-in-chief of the Heights Observer.
+Kim Sergio Inglis is editor-in-chief of the Heights Observer, and is a Cuyahoga County master gardener volunteer.